guardian/techtime/Coding Challenges/Challenges Timeline/20180927 Space Battle X001 Non Overlapping Disks/readme.md

 Essentially, giving your collection of disks (each of them is a label together with a radius), you just linearise the collection as a sequence of alternating labels and radii.

+**Advice**: when playing with it at first, try just one point with a small radius (1 kilometers) and then increase it slight to see how far you can push that one disk.
+Then try with two disks...
+This alone will give you a good idea of the problem you are trying to solve.

 The value of `yourname` should be something nice and sweet, like `pascal.honore`.

 When the server receives your submission it will perform the following tasks